 Perfect for numbers and names!!

 Etched glass is an ideal form of decorative glass for text and numbers on door glass and in the panels above the doors.
 One of the most common requests that Leadbitter Glass receives is for etched numbers on or above front doors.
 If your home has a top light above the door, we can create a panel with your house number or name in etched glass.
-Click the glass on the right to view some of our standard ‘Door Top Lite’ options with numbers and names.
-This design was actually created using glass with a bevelled edge around the outside and the panel was installed into a renovated home in the Kent area.
 The panel was single glazed so again it was protected with our Sandblast Protection product.

 Gradient Sandblast Shading